lukaszraczylo/semver-generator/README.md

 * Word matching uses fuzzy search AND is case INSENSITIVE
 * I do not recommend using common words ( like "the" from the example configuration )
+* You can specify env variable `LOG_LEVEL=debug` to see what exactly happens during the calculations